t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 It is predicted that by 2019, 45% of the data created in IoT will be stored, processed, analyzed and acted close to, or at the edge of the network and about 50 billion devices will connect to the Internet by 2020 {{Evans}}.
 So, moving all data from edge/local networks to the cloud data center may not be an efficient way anymore to process vast amounts of data.

 In cloud computing, users traditionally only consumed IoT data through cloud services.
 Now, however, users are also producing IoT data with their mobile devices.
-This change requires more functionality at edge/local networks {{Shi}}.
+This change requires even more functionality at edge/local networks {{Shi}}, to support mobile edge computing considerations.

 ## Edge Computing